Partner Lifecycle12 min read

 Best Practices:

-• Provide white-glove support to top-performing partners
+• Provide white-glove support to top-referring partners

 • Implement "partner success plays" for inactive partners